rbonifacio/rbonifacio.github.io/index.md

 and a member of the [Software Productivity Group](http://cin.ufpe.br/spg), led by [Prof. Paulo Borba](http://www.cin.ufpe.br/~phmb/).
 During August 2018 and July 2019 I worked as a visiting researcher at the [University of Paderborn](https://www.uni-paderborn.de/en/university/) (working under the supervision of [Prof. Eric Bodden](http://www.bodden.de)).
-My research focuses on understanding the common usage of programming language features, program transformations, software architecture and modularity, and software product lines.
+My research focuses on program analysis and manipulation, aiming at finding and fixing bugs and vulnerabilities and also understanding the common usage of programming language features.

 I have B.S. and M.S. degrees in Computer Science from Federal University of Paraíba, respectively in João Pessoa and Campina Grande, and a Ph.D. in Computer Science from Federal University of Pernambuco, in Recife.